-An HMAC SHA-512 calculation is performed on the sha512hmac utility and static Linux kernel binary to verify their integrity.
-The Linux kernel crypto API kernel components, and any additional code components loaded into the Linux kernel are checked with the RSA signature verification implementation of the Linux kernel when loading them into the kernel to confirm their integrity.
+An HMAC SHA-512 calculation is performed on the sha512hmac utility, the libkcapi library and the static Linux kernel binary to verify their integrity.
+The Linux kernel crypto API kernel components, and any additional code components loaded into the Linux kernel are checked with the RSA signature verification implementation of the Linux kernel to confirm their integrity.